|Oracle® Database Release Notes

 12c Release 1 (12.1) for Oracle Solaris

-This document contains important information that was not included in the platform-specific or product-specific documentation for this release.
+This document contains information that was not included in the platform-specific or product-specific documentation for this release.
 This document supplements Oracle Database Readme.

 This document may be updated after it is released.
 To check for updates to this document and to view other Oracle documentation, refer to the Documentation section on the Oracle Technology Network (OTN) website: